 Devoted birders watch year round, but spring and fall migration are the two major bird watching seasons.
 The Wilkersons said, “In spring, you will see migrating warblers, such as Nashville, Kentucky, Canada, Hooded, Cerulean, Mourning, MacGillivray’s, and Chestnut-sided.
 You may also expect to see Lincoln’s Sparrows, Clay-colored Sparrows, Scarlet and Summer Tanagers, Baltimore and Orchard Orioles, Waterthrushes, Ovenbirds, Blue-headed, Philadelphia, and Red-eyed Vireos, Rose-breasted Grosbeaks, Indigo Buntings, and an assortment of thrushes and flycatchers.”

-Fall migration frequently contains only small groups of birds making their way south, but hawks, geese, and ducks do typically migrate in large groups around that time.
+Fall migration frequently contains only small groups of birds making their way south.
+However, hawks, geese, and ducks do typically migrate in large groups around that time.
 To spot Eastern hawks, the Wilkersons suggested areas around Houston and Corpus Christi, where the Broad Wing Hawk has reached counts of more than 750,000 in a single fall season.
 “Hawks follow the coast as their heavy bodies require them to rest periodically, and they cannot fly over the Gulf as a hummingbird does.”
 The Wilkersons also advised, “The playa lakes of the Panhandle host tens of thousands of geese and ducks in the fall and winter.
 Central Texas has Swainson’s Hawks by the tens of thousands in a day.”

 The Wilkersons added, “Winter is also an excellent bird watching season.
 While many birds travel all the way south to Mexico and South America to winter, birds also stop to winter in Texas.
 It is an excellent season for waterfowl (ducks and shorebirds), some sparrows, hummingbirds, and hawks.
 The waterfowl winter on lakes such as Richland Chambers, or on the coast.”

 If you are going on a bird watching excursion, it is important to be prepared for the elements.
-Optimal bird watching conditions often occur after a big storm when bird activity and flight can be of a higher volume.
+Optimal bird watching conditions often occur after a storm when bird activity and flight can be of a higher volume.
 This usually involves wearing boots, rain gear, and insect repellent.

 Helpful Birding Tools